Bill McKibben: Step It Up

-Step It Up 2007 was a nationwide environmental campaign started by McKibben to demand action on global warming by the U.S. Congress.
+Step It Up 2007 was a nationwide environmental campaign, organized by McKibben, to demand action on global warming by the U.S. Congress.

 In late summer 2006 he helped lead a five-day walk across Vermont to call for action on global warming.
 Beginning in January 2007, he founded Step It Up 2007, which organized rallies in hundreds of American cities and towns on April 14, 2007, to demand that Congress enact curbs on carbon emissions by 80 percent by 2050.
 The campaign quickly won widespread support from a wide variety of environmental, student, and religious groups.

-In August 2007 McKibben announced Step It Up 2, to take place November 3, 2007.
+In August 2007, McKibben announced Step It Up 2, to take place November 3, 2007.
 In addition to the 80% by 2050 slogan from the first campaign, the second adds "10% [reduction of emissions] in three years ("Hit the Ground Running"), a moratorium on new coal-fired power plants, and a Green Jobs Corps to help fix homes and businesses so those targets can be met" (called "Green Jobs Now, and No New Coal").

 350.org

 In the wake of Step It Up's achievements, the same team announced a new campaign in March 2008 called 350.org.
 The organizing effort, aimed at the entire globe, drew its name from climate scientist James E. Hansen's contention earlier that winter that any atmospheric concentration of carbon dioxide (CO2) above 350 parts per million was unsafe.
 "If humanity wishes to preserve a planet similar to that on which civilization developed and to which life on Earth is adapted, paleoclimate evidence and ongoing climate change suggest that CO2 will need to be reduced from its current 385 ppm to at most 350 ppm, but likely less than that."
 Hansen et al. stated in the Abstract to their paper.

 350.org, which has offices and organizers in North America, Europe, Asia, Africa and South America, attempted to spread that 350 number in advance of international climate meetings in December 2009 in Copenhagen.
 It was widely covered in the media.
-On Oct.
-24, 2009, it coordinated more than 5,200 demonstrations in 181 countries, and was widely lauded for its creative use of internet tools, with the website Critical Mass declaring that it was "one of the strongest examples of social media optimization the world has ever seen."
+On October 24, 2009, it coordinated more than 5,200 demonstrations in 181 countries, and was widely lauded for its creative use of internet tools, with the website Critical Mass declaring that it was "one of the strongest examples of social media optimization the world has ever seen."
 Foreign Policy magazine called it "the largest ever global coordinated rally of any kind."

 Subsequently, the organization continued its work, with the Global Work Party on 10/10/10 (10 October 2010).
-As of 2022, McKibben is a senior advisor to 350.0rg and May Boeve is the Executive Director.
+As of 2022, McKibben is a senior advisor to 350.org and May Boeve is the executive director.